IBM/cache-IoT-data-for-Carbon-UI/README.md

 npm install
 npm start
 ```
-With this, the server should be running at http://localhost:8080.
-Loopback also automatically generates a simple API explorer at http://localhost:8080/explorer.
+With this, the server should be running locally on port 3000.
+Loopback also automatically generates a simple API explorer at 127.0.0.1:3000/explorer.

 ## The API